pabriv/Walmart-Sales-Forecasting/README.md

 # Walmart Sales Forecasting

-## Context:
-Kaggle competition sponsored by Walmart.
-Competition goal is to forecast Walmart weekly sales by each department in every store.

 ## Key Objectives:

 - Analyze real historical Walmart sales data for 45 Walmart stores located in different regions